almoglev/WarmHome/README.md

 WarmHome is your platform to find & list houses for sale or for rent.<br />
 It's a hands-on React with Firebase v9 project I developed while self-learning the course [React Front To Back 2022](https://www.udemy.com/course/react-front-to-back-2022/) by Brad Traversy on Udemy.<br />
-The application uses the Context API along with the useContext and useReducer hooks for state management.

 👉 [Click here]() for live demo!